-Bouarfa says when you look at the COVID-19 pandemic and satellite, the first level is getting governments and medical professionals data that can answers those questions and manage social distancing, and inform decision-makers on a national or global level what strategies they need to follow, in order to maximize the outcome and minimize the risks of the pandemic.
+Bouarfa says that when you look at the COVID-19 pandemic and satellite communications, the first level is getting data from governments and medical professionals to define the right policies, to manage social distancing and testing, and to inform decision-makers on a national or global level about what strategies they need to follow, in order to maximize the outcome and minimize the risks of the pandemic.

-“The second level is when talking about different maps.
-You have different territory levels.
-You need to bridge the communication gap between life science companies, doctors with specialist investigators.
-You really want to speed up the process of communication.
-When there is a new drug on the market, it will be difficult for a doctor who finished medical school 20 years ago, it will be difficult for them to prescribe that.
-You need to get doctors on board with new treatments and support the evolution of a treatment while reporting its performance.
+“The second level involves territories.
+In healthcare, you need to bridge the communication gap between life science companies, payors, regulators, and healthcare providers.
+We want to speed up the process of communication.
+For instance, when there is a new drug on the market, it will be difficult for a doctor who finished medical school 20 years ago to prescribe a treatment that has never been heard about.
+You need to get doctors on board with new drugs and support the evolution of a treatment while reporting its performance.
 Now, you need to make sure that everyone has access to these new drugs.
-You need to get data on new treatments and how the treatments in rural and urban areas so wherever patients live they can get access to the same treatment.
-Everybody should be able to get access to new drugs,” she says.
+You need to ensure that no matter where patients live - whether in rural or urban areas - they all can get access to the same treatment,” she says.

 So, what will the future look like for this technology powered healthcare system?
-“The big dream is to get to preventative medicine.
-Something we tried centuries ago, but did not succeed, and instead we moved to clinical and specialized medicine.
-With the increase of chronic diseases, we need to change that.
-It needs a big change.
-The pandemic was an earthquake that has changed our lives, and is forcing us to move to the preventive model of healthcare faster.
+“The big dream is to get to preventive medicine.
+This is something that we tried centuries ago, but did not succeed, and instead we moved to clinical and specialized medicine.
+Nowadays, with the dramatic increase of chronic diseases, we need to change that, and urgently.
+This pandemic was an earthquake that has changed our lives, and is forcing us to move to the preventive model of healthcare faster.
 But before we get there, we have the sprint jump.
-You need to reach a first point before you go to personalized, preventative medicine.
-This sprint jump is what I call a more strong, responsive ecosystem.
-We need doctor, regulator, patient acting stronger together and reacting faster.
-I see the first goal is how we can make that interaction effective and efficient with all the data possible.
-So, we want to avoid it taking 20 years to get a drug in the market from studies.
-If there are drugs that can benefit patients, they should be able to get it fast, whether based in rural or urban settings.
+This sprint jump is what I call a more strong, responsive healthcare ecosystem.
+We need doctors, regulators, patients acting stronger together and reacting faster.
+The first goal is: how can we make that interaction effective and efficient with all the data possible?
+Right now, we want to avoid having to wait for 20 years to get a drug into the market.
+If there are drugs that can benefit patients, it is only fair that they get treatments quickly.
 We need to democratize healthcare.
-You shouldn’t have to worry if your kids are living in rural areas.
-It is this move to preventative, personalized medicine,” she says.
+We need to move to preventive, personalized medicine,” she says.

 Vanessa Candeias is a global health expert and systems thinker, a former head of global health and healthcare, member of the Executive Committee at the World Economic Forum.
 She is another influencer who is looking at the relationship between satellites and healthcare.
 She thinks satellite and space-based technology will have important roles to play in advancing public health.
 She says we have already seen examples how robotics technologies have been adapted from use in space to healthcare.
 “What we need are bridges and open channels of communication across the two fields so that information can easily flow from one to the other,” she says.